nycmeshnet/nycmesh.net/content/network-status.md

 aliases: [/status/]
 ---

+2023-8-11

+At 12:40am on 8/11/2023 we experienced a power supply failure at our SN3 datacenter.
+Due to limited power availability, the antenna for Sunset Park Hub (Node 231) is currently offline.
+This outage affects all nodes connected via Sunset Park Hub.
+We are working to get a volunteer on site to restore power and expect to have to situation resolved before the end of the day.

 2023-8-4

 8:00pm backup connection is now functioning well.
 If you are having any problems at all, please go to [nycmesh.net/support](../support) so we can quickly fix it!